trozware/rev_stacks/README.md

 # LiveCode (Revolution) stacks:

-None of these stacks have been updated recently, but feel free to use or adpat as you see fit.
+None of these stacks have been updated recently, but feel free to use or adapt as you see fit.
 They have not been tested using recent versions of LiveCode, so may not all word as expected.
 As stacks are provided as is.
 Use at your own risk.

 ---